gaelcolas/Sampler/README.md

 >By default, each repository should not rely on your environment,
 >so that it's easier to repeat on any machine or build agent.
 >Instead of installing required modules to your environment,
->it will Save them to the `output/RequiredModules` folder
+>it will save them to the `output/RequiredModules` folder
 >of your repository.
 >
 >By also prepending this path to your `$Env:PSModulePath`,